Memoona Qudoos

-Memoona Qudoos (born 15 August 1995) is a Pakistani actress and model.
+Memoona Qudoos is a Pakistani actress and model.
 She is known for her roles in dramas GT Road, Guddu, Farq, Nikah, Kalank, Umm-e-Haniya and Jaisay Aapki Marzi.

 Early life

-Memoona was born in Islamabad and she completed her education in Mass Communication from International Islamic University, Islamabad.
+Memoona completed her education in Mass Communication from International Islamic University, Islamabad.

 Career

 During her studies she got interested in direction, production, script writing and video editing later she did an internship at PTV for a while before moving to Karachi.
 In 2016 she started working as a model for fashion brands and commercials.
 The same year she was offered many dramas by directors.

 In 2017 actor Aijaz Aslam offered her a role in his drama production Chaiyeh Thora Pyar which she accepted and she did the role of Saba; later, actress Javeria Saud cast her in the drama Mohabbat Zindagi in which she did the role of Saba it received positive reviews.
 The many dramas who worked in later included Umm-e-Haniya, Kyunke Ishq Baraye Farokht Nahi, GT Road, and Siyani.
 In 2020 she worked in Turkish drama Khuda Gawah and she also learned Turkish language for her role.
 She also worked in dramas Marz-e-Ishq, Guddu, Farq, Behroop, Nikah and Agar Tum Mere Hote.
 She also appeared in dramas Ziddi, Kalank, Makafaat Season 5, Yehi to Pyar Hai and Sukoon.
 In 2023 she worked in drama Jaisay Aapki Marzi in which she did the role of Shehna it was directed by Saba Hameed and written by Naila Zehra Jafri.